James Vance Scott

 Air Support and Bunker Life

 James Vance Scott describes being a squad leader and furnishing air and ground support for the infantry.
 He explains that they moved around many times while on the front lines and were stationed mainly in the bunkers they built to sleep in during the war.
-He describes the mindset of the home-front concerning Korean War draft.
+He describes the mindset of the home-front concerning the Korean War draft.
 He says the conditions in Korea were very unpleasant.

 The Big Grenade and Surrender of North Korean Soldiers